Main navigation

 What do you do about declining performance?

 You know that as an experienced salesperson, he must be aware that things cannot continue like this for much longer.
-You decide to have a strong word with him – if he doesn’t pull his finger out and make target this month, you will have to fire him.
+You decide to have strong words with him.
+If he doesn’t make the target this month, you will have to fire him.

-The end of the month comes along and sure enough, he is still way below target.
-You get him into your office and tell him that he is being dismissed for poor performance.
+The end of the month comes along, and sure enough, he is still way below target.
+You call him into your office and tell him that he is being dismissed for poor performance.

 What’s wrong with this dismissal scenario?

-Like it or not, there’s quite a lot wrong with this approach and since October 2004 your chances of ending up in a tribunal as a result of your actions, are much increased.
+Like it or not, there’s quite a lot wrong with this approach.
+Since October 2004, your chances of ending up in a tribunal as a result of your actions have increased.

-If you lose, the employee will be awarded compensation equivalent to earnings for the period it would have taken to follow the procedure.
+If you lose, the employee will be awarded compensation equivalent to earnings for the period it would have taken to follow the procedure, or worse, you may be required to reinstate him.

-Following a standard disciplinary procedure for a case such as this would probably take about 3 months from start to finish (it may be more, it may be less), so you will have to pay out the equivalent of 3 month's earnings.
-In addition, the bit of legislation mentioned above (The Dispute Resolution Regulations) means that by not following the statutory minimum procedure for dismissals you will see this payment increased by up to 50%.
-This is on top of the costly legal fees, your time, your company’s reputation, etcetera.
+Following a standard disciplinary procedure for a case such as this would take about 3 months from start to finish, so you will have to pay out the equivalent of 3 months' earnings.
+In addition, the legislation mentioned above (The Dispute Resolution Regulations) means that by not following the statutory minimum procedure for dismissals, you will see this payment increased by up to 50%.
+This is on top of the costly legal fees, your time, and your company’s reputation, etcetera.

 What can be learned from this story?

-I suppose there are a few morals here.
-The main reason why a statutory minimum procedure was brought in last year was not to tie employers up in red tape, it was to ensure that employees were given a fair chance to get their performance up to an acceptable level and that employers could not get away with making snap decisions about them.
+The main reason why a statutory minimum procedure was brought in was to ensure that employees were given a fair chance to get their performance up to an acceptable level and that employers could not get away with making snap decisions about them.

-Out of interest, one of the best salespeople I know could have fallen foul of the above scene when he was not making the grade in his first 6 months.
+One particular individual I know could have fallen foul of the above scenario when he was not achieving his target in his first 6 months.
 He has now been with the same company for more than 7 years and is regularly in the top 3 each month/quarter/year.

 If in doubt – take advice.